Hoku: Career

 Hoku credits her father for her discovery.
 "People helped me a lot, because of who my dad was," she said.
 She caught the attention of songwriter and producer Antonina Armato, who encouraged her to move to Los Angeles to meet with other producers.
 "She has a pure voice," Armato said.
 "I don't have to doctor it and use all the tricks of the studio."
-Hoku was attending Point Loma Nazarene University in San Diego, dropping her last name when she moved from Hawaii, when she was offered a $300,000 contract from Geffen Records.
+Hoku was attending Point Loma Nazarene University in San Diego, dropping her last name when she moved from Hawaii, when she was offered a recording contract from Interscope Records.
 Armato assisted Hoku in securing the deal, and Ho insisted that he and his lawyers review it before she signed.
 "I didn't want her signing something that wasn't good," he said.

 Hoku's debut single, "Another Dumb Blonde" (the theme song to the 2000 film Snow Day), was released on January 18, 2000.
 A day after its music video premiered on MTV, it was the network's tenth most-requested video.
 The song was a top ten sales hit in the United States and peaked at number 27 on the Billboard Hot 100, additionally charting at number 47 in New Zealand.
 Shocked by the single's success, Hoku dropped out of Point Loma Nazarene and began recording her first album Hoku (2000).
 The album was released on April 18, 2000, by Geffen and Interscope Records and peaked at number 151 on the Billboard 200.

-Hoku planned to work on a second album for Interscope after the March 2001 release of her single "Perfect Day".
-Struggling to find a niche in the pop music industry, she left the label, disagreeing with them regarding her image and marketing, which she felt clashed with her Pentecostal Christian upbringing.
+Hoku had planned to work on a second album for Interscope after the March 2001 release of her single "Perfect Day" to radio, a track which appeared on the soundtrack of the hit comedy film Legally Blonde, and served as the film's theme song and was officially added to Contemporary hit radio in June 2001.
+"No one really knew that Legally Blonde was going to be what it was, Literally, [my label heads] were like, 'This movie's not going to become anything.'
+And then the next thing you know, it's like, this iconic movie.
+And my song opens it!"
+Hoku said in an interview with Billboard.
+"Sitting in the premiere and hearing my song open the movie, and everyone's cheering – it felt like, 'I've really arrived now, folks.'"
+Despite these successes, she struggled to find a niche in the pop music industry and left her label, disagreeing with them regarding her image and marketing, which she felt clashed with her Pentecostal Christian upbringing.
 She wrote and funded an EP, Listen Up, which was released on August 1, 2008, through the singer's own Ola Vista Records.
 She opened for Gwen Stefani's Neal S. Blaisdell Center shows of The Sweet Escape Tour later that month.
 In March 2018, she decided to return to her music and release an EP titled Called by Name.
 Unlike her previous works, this is her first Christian EP.

+In September 2019, Ho performed at The Mission North Shore Church in Haleʻiwa, Hawaii.